microsoft/private-benchmarking/utils/TTP_TEE_files/Readme.md

 2. `generate_results.py`: This is a Python script that calculates and prints the accuracy, precision, recall, and F1 score of the model predictions.

+3. `ttp_server.py`: This is a Python script that communicates with the platform to receive metadata about the evaluation task, and then calls the `ttp_bash.sh` script to perform the evaluation.

 ## Usage

 ### ttp_bash.sh